 For the first method, some assumptions were made because the well completion reports do not differentiate between inactive and active wells.
-The number of wells has been assessed based on assumed useful well life of 31 and 40 years.
+The number of wells has been assessed based on assumed useful well life of 30 to 40 years.
 For the second method, county parcel coverage was provided by Sierra and Plumas counties and it identifies 'residential' parcels.
 Assumptions included counting for one domestic well per residential parcel.
 Parcels within a public water supply system boundary have been excluded.

-Comparing the two methods, a preliminary estimate of domestic wells provided about 500 domestic wells active in the basin.
-The majority of domestic wells are located along the margins of the valley and based on available well log information, typically screened in fractured bedrock.
-Therefore, estimated domestic groundwater extraction volume was not included in the groundwater or total water use calculations.
-Using the assumption of 2 AFY of water use (maximum amount to be classified as a de minimis user), the estimated domestic water use is about 1000 af/yr in the valley.
-This number and the underlying assumptions will need to be further refined during GSP implementation.
+Between the two methods, approximately 385 domestic wells are active in the basin.
+The majority of domestic wells are located along the margins of the valley and, based on available well log information, typically screened in fractured bedrock.
+Although groundwater extractions from fractured bedrock aquifers are not subject to SGMA regulations, estimated groundwater extractions from domestic wells have been included in the reported groundwater and total water use volumes presented in this report.
+Assuming 1 AFY of water use (approximately twice the statewide average per capita water use and half the maximum amount to be classified as a de minimis user), the estimated domestic water use is about 385 AF in the valley.
+This estimated volume and the underlying assumptions will be further refined during GSP implementation.